tommy89231671/Learning-Face-Recognition-Unsupervisedly-by-Disentanglement-and-Self-Augmentation/README.md

 Purpose:

   We would like to classsify few people in fix group like family precisely.And do well on different situation.For example,whether a man wears glassese or not,we can say that he is the same person.
+Another example is no matter the camera's vision angle is, the model should not be influenced.

 Input: